 The prime contractor constructing the Self-Anchored Suspension (SAS) Bridge from the completed Skyway to Yerba Buena Island is a joint venture of American Bridge/Fluor (ABF).
-Significant progress is being made both here in the Bay Area and around the world.
-The first 12 of 28 steel roadway boxes have arrived and all 12 have been lifted into place.
-These boxes, fabricated in Shanghai, China, join other bridge components that have been arriving from around the country and the world.
+Significant progress is being made both in the Bay Area and around the world.
+The first 15 of 28 steel roadway boxes have arrived and 15 were lifted into place as of the end of September 2010.
+The first shipment of tower lift shafts have been placed into position on top of the tower foundation.
+The two steel roadway boxes 9 east and westbound and tower lift 2 shafts were shipped on September 18, 2010 and are expected to arrive at Pier 7 in Oakland on October 9, 2010.